 Computer Systems, KTH Royal Institute of Technology

-Dr Vladimir Vlassov received his Ph.D. in 1984 from the Department of Computer Engineering, Electrotechnical University of St.Petersburg, Russia, where he was an assistant professor and an associate professor during 1985-1993.
-In 1993, he joined the Department of Electronic, Computer and Software Systems (ECS), Royal Institute of Technology (KTH), Stockholm , Sweden , where he is currently an associate professor in computer systems.
-In 1995 and 1996, Dr Vlassov received research grants from the Wenner-Gren Center Foundation for Scientific Research, Sweden .
-In 1998, he worked as a visiting scientist at Laboratory for Computer Science (LCS), Massachusetts Institute of Technology (MIT), Cambridge , MA , USA .
+Software and Computer Systems, KTH Royal Institute of Technology Prof. Dr. Vladimir Vlassov received his Ph.D. in 1984 from the Department of Computer Engineering, Electrotechnical University “LETI” of St.Petersburg, Russia, where he was an assistant professor and an associate professor during 1985-1993.
+In 1993, he joined KTH Royal Institute of Technology, Stockholm , Sweden , where he is a Professor in Computer Systems at the Devision of Software and Computer systems, Department of Computer Science, School of Electrical Engineering and Computer Science.
+In 1995 and 1996, Dr Vlassov received research grants from the Wenner-Gren Center Foundation for Scientific Research, Sweden.
+In 1998, he worked as a visiting scientist at Massachusetts Institute of Technology (MIT), Cambridge, MA , USA.
+In 2004, he was an invited visiting researcher at University of Massachusetts (UMASS), Amherst, MA, USA.

 Professor Hans von Holst